playframework/playframework/documentation/manual/releases/Migration24.md

 ### Play SBT plugin API

+All classes in the SBT plugin are now in the package `play.sbt`, this is particularly pertinent if using `.scala` files to configure your build.

+#### `playWatchService` renamed

 The SBT setting key `playWatchService` has been renamed to `fileWatchService`.

 Also the corresponding class has changed.
 To set the FileWatchService to poll every two seconds, use it like this:
 ```scala
 PlayKeys.fileWatchService := play.runsupport.FileWatchService.sbt(2000)
 ```

-All classes in the SBT plugin are now in the package `play.sbt`, this is particularly pertinent if using `.scala` files to configure your build..

 ### Ebean dependency